-This procedure is often performed as an out-patient procedure, taking approximately 20 to 30 minutes.
-Sometimes, an ultrasound is first administered to better visualize the size and scope of the ascitic fluid buildup.
+Paracentesis is often performed as an out-patient procedure, taking approximately 20 to 30 minutes.
+In many cases, an ultrasound is first administered to better visualize the size and scope of the ascitic fluid buildup.

-After the bladder is emptied, patients are placed in bed with their head elevated at a 45 degree angle to allow fluid to accumulate in the lower abdomen.
-The insertion site is then cleaned with antiseptic and numbed before a large-bore needle is inserted to reach the peritoneal cavity.
+After making sure their bladder is empty, the patient lays on a bed elevated at a 45 degree angle to allow fluid to accumulate in their lower abdomen.
+The doctor cleans the insertion site with antiseptic and numbs it with a local anesthetic before inserting a large-bore needle to reach the peritoneal cavity.